project-repo/cagebreak/man/cagebreak-config.5.md

 	  to set priorities for outputs, where <n> >= 1.
 The larger <n> is, the higher the priority is, that is to say, the earlier the output will appear in the list of outputs.
-	*output* and the *screen* familiy of commands are similar in dealing with monitors on some level.
+	*output* and the *screen* family of commands are similar in that they both deal with monitors on some level.
 	- *output* addresses outputs by their name and is vaguely symmetric to *input*.
-	- Any *screen* command deals with the number identifying a monitor within a Cagebreak session either explicitely or implicitly by changing it in some way (i.e. the commands containing next and prev).
+	- Any *screen* command deals with the number identifying a monitor within a Cagebreak session either explicitly or implicitly (i.e. the commands containing next and prev).

 *prev*
 	Focus previous window in current tile